Context-Triggered Contingency Games for Strategic Multi-Agent Interaction: Conclusion

-In \emph{multi-agent settings} typically a centralized game is solved and the resulting action profile is implemented via (decentralized or multi-agent) control-barrier functions, see e.g. \cite{9696363,lindemann2025formal,10937075}.
+In \emph{multi-agent settings} typically a centralized game is solved and the resulting action profile is implemented via (decentralized or multi-agent) control barrier functions, see e.g. \cite{9696363,lindemann2025formal,10937075}.
 Crucially, these works pre-compute an action profile given specifications for all players which is then realized dynamically.
-In contrast, we only consider knowledge of the ego agents' specification and therefore defer large parts of the strategy selection to the online phase when actions of other agents can be inferred from observations.
-However, in contrast to multi-level planning \& MPC frameworks like \cite{kalluraya-2023-multi,zhang-2023-multi} we guarantee the eventual satisfaction of the ego agents' objective without replanning.
+In contrast, we only consider knowledge of the ego agent's specification and therefore defer large parts of the strategy selection to the online phase when actions of other agents can be inferred from observations.
+However, in contrast to multi-level planning \& MPC frameworks like \cite{kalluraya-2023-multi,zhang-2023-multi} we guarantee the eventual satisfaction of the ego agent's objective without replanning.

-\textit{(Low-level) Dynamic Games.} On the other end of the spectrum, dynamic games arise from multi-agent feedback control problems in highly interactive domains such as autonomous driving \cite{fisac-2018-hierarchical} and racing scenarios \cite{spica-2018-real, zhu-2024-sequential}.
-To practically apply them for feedback-control, the resulting nonlinear optimal control problem must, however, be solved in real-time, which induces sever computational challenges.
+\textit{(Low-level) Dynamic Games.} On the other end of the spectrum, dynamic games arise from multi-agent feedback control problems in highly interactive domains such as autonomous driving \cite{fisac-2018-hierarchical} and racing scenarios \cite{spica-2018-real, zhu-2022-sequential}.
+To practically apply them for feedback control, the resulting nonlinear optimal control problem must be solved in real-time, which induces severe computational challenges.
 ALGAMES \cite{lecleach-2021-algames} was the first general-purpose solver capable of handling nonlinear equality and inequality constraints.
 While showing good performance, it can struggle with convergence in scenarios with complex dynamics and constraints \cite{zhu-2022-sequential}.
-More recently, the dynamic game sequential dynamic programming (DG-SQP) solver was introduced \cite{zhu-2022-sequential,zhu-2024-sequential}.
+More recently, the dynamic game sequential quadratic programming (DG-SQP) solver was introduced \cite{zhu-2022-sequential}.
 It shows improved solution quality compared to ALGAMES, but still suffers from long solving times.